-During the next academic year, much importance is attached to the organization of the symposium + expedition in 2017.
-This conference should raise the interest and show the importance for the nostalgic problem among Russian immigrants in Belgium and the Netherlands.
+During the next academic year, much importance will be attached to the organization of the symposium + expedition in 2017.
+This conference should raise the interest and show the nostalgic problem among Russian immigrants in Belgium and the Netherlands.
 Mainly the exhibition will occupy a central place in this symposium.
 To organize a higher quality symposium I continue to build my network with artists and galleries.
-During my acquaintance in Gent, with Isolde De Buck the art consultant of the cultural center "Zebrastraat" we have discussed a possibility to organize "Project 2017" in Gent.
-I have already spoke the following artists about the possible participation in the "Project 2017" :
+During my acquaintance in Ghent, with Isolde De Buck the art consultant of the cultural center "Zebrastraat" we have discussed a possibility to organize "Project 2017" in Ghent.
+I see this as a perfect time to test myself as an artist, researcher and organizer.
+Due attention should be paid to my artistic research in the form of exhibitions.
+By clear understanding of the phenomenon of Ostalgia I focus to the creation of my artistic works.
+For this I still need a careful and diverse supervision.
+The creation of artistic work is not only capturing of the sensual, but also examine how I'm going to convey this to the audience.
+Interviews with artists and theorists in this case are essential for the process of creation of my artistic work.

+I have already spoken to the following artists about the possible participation in the "Project 2017" :